-We are required in terms of ISA701 to report on key audit matters being those matters that, in our professional judgment, were of most significance in our audit of the group financial statements for the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+We are required in terms of ISA701 to report on key audit matters being those matters that, in our professional judgement, were of most significance in our audit of the group financial statements for the current period.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the group financial statements of the current period.
+These matters were addressed in the context of our audit of the group financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.